On the Brink of War: Israel and Palestine

 Israel the following day launched an attack against the al-Jalaa building in Gaza which was home to the media outlet Al Jazeera and Associated Press journalists.
 The building was hit by 4 missiles after Israel apparently called the building’s owner to warn of the attack and advised evacuation.
 Israel stated that the building contained ‘Hamas military intelligence’.
 Associated Press however said they had never seen Hamas in the building.

-The Gaza Ministry of Health stated on May 17th that 212+ Palestinians had died and 1400 were injured as well as the Israelis destroying the only COVID-19 testing lab in Gaza.
+The Gaza Ministry of Health stated on May 17th that 212+ Palestinians had been killed and 1400 were injured.
+By the 22nd May, the death toll had reportedly reached 248+.
+In addition, the only COVID-19 testing lab in Gaza being destroyed by Israeli airstrikes.
 The Ministry of Health said it would take at least a day for the lab to become operational again.

 On May 20th, Israel and Palestine agreed to a ceasefire, brokered by Egyptian President Abdel Fatah al-Sissi and President of the United States Joe Biden, starting at 2:00am the following day.
 Despite the ceasefire, unrest continued at Temple Mount between worshipers at the Al-Aqsa mosque and police.